 The natural resources, policy incentives, strategic location and infrastructure in the state are favourably suited for investments in sectors such as cement, IT and IteS, ceramics, tourism, automotive and agro-based industries.
 Rajasthan is the largest producer of oilseeds, seed spices and coarse cereals in India.
 Tremendous opportunities exist in the areas of organic and contract farming as well as in infrastructure developments.
-Rajasthan accounts for 26% of the total cement grade limestone reserves in India and is the largest cement producer with 24 major cement plants having a total capacity of 55 MTPA.
+Rajasthan is among the largest mineral-producing states in India.
+Around 81 varieties of minerals are available in the state and 57 minerals are produced on a commercial scale.
+Rajasthan accounts for 26% of the total cement grade limestone reserves in India and is one of the largest cement producers with 27 major cement plants having a total capacity of 55 MTPA.

 The state has undertaken a series of labour and industry reforms in recent past.
 It has also opened many sectors for PPP; earning favourable response from residents, activists and industrialists.
 The GoR is committed to providing a significantly better and more prosperous life to all the citizens of the State.
-For people of Rajasthan to realise their dream of a much better life for themselves and their children, it is creating an entire ecosystem of opportunities including a slew of measures, which gets reflected as Rajasthan ranked 8th in the latest EODB Combined Score Card of Reform Evidence and Feedback.
+For people of Rajasthan to realise their dream of a much better life for themselves and their children, it is creating an entire ecosystem of opportunities including a slew of measures, which gets reflected as Rajasthan ranked 6th in the latest EODB and reforms implementation as per a study by the World Bank and KPMG.
 Hence, your Company foresees ample opportunities in infrastructural development and has built a propitious order-book (as detailed further).